messiasthi/scopy/README.md

 ```
 ## Contributions and bug report

-All Pull Requests and Issues is welcome!
+All Pull Requests is appreciated!
 I be happy with any contribution.